caring/create-aws-ecr/README.md

         uses: actions/checkout@v3

       - name: Create ECR repository
-        uses: caring/create-ecr-repository@v1
+        uses: caring/create-aws-ecr@v1
         with:
           name: my-repository
 ```

-This example workflow checks out the repository and creates an Amazon ECR repository named "my-repository" using the `create-ecr-repository` action.
+This example workflow checks out the repository and creates an Amazon ECR repository named "my-repository" using the `create-aws-ecr` action.

 ## License